Behappy0/Cloudflare-DDNS/README.md

 # Cloudflare-DDNS

-A DDNS service using cloudflare api
+A DDNS service using cloudflare api.

 ## Install

-> **Prerequests:** cloudflare api token with zone dns read/write permit
+> **Prerequests:** cloudflare api token with zone dns read/write permit.

 ### with pip